jlmojicaperez/GluckLab/README.md

 - Open the PsychoPy app.
 - Select File -> Open and then select the file named `fish15.psyexp` found in `GluckLab/fish15/`.
 - Select the "Run Experiment" button and follow the instructions on screen.
+- The "LEFT" and "RIGHT" keys are "z" and "m" or the left and right arrow keys.
 - To quit the experiment early press the ESC key.

 ### Choose 34